“When you are in the place of your purpose, your needs will be drawn to you.”

 If you’re tired, not because the work is hard, but because it just doesn’t feel like the right fit, it may not be a capacity issue.
 It may be clarity.

-Before you build anything else, go back and remember what you were assigned to build.
-Recommit to that.
-Let your obedience lead even when everyone thinks you are crazy ( they thought Noah was too) and build anyway.
-Then stop chasing and trust that what belongs in your assigned space will meet you there.
+Before you abandon ship and start building something else, go back and reflect and remember what you were assigned to build.
+Recommit to that and let your obedience lead even when everyone thinks you are crazy (don’t worry, they thought Noah was too).
+Build anyway, then stop chasing, stop forcing things, stop grinding to no end and just trust that what belongs in your assigned space will meet you there.

-If you’re in a season of narrowing, realignment, or rebuilding with intention, this is the work I do with mission-driven leaders every day.
+If you’re in a season of narrowing, realignment, or rebuilding with intention, this is the work I do with mission-driven organizations and purpose leaders every day.